Polyethylene glycol (PEG) dosage

 PEG dosage is essential for many sectors:

-• Cosmetics : PEG testing ensures compliance with Regulation (EC) No. 1223/2009 and eco-labels.
-Natural cosmetics manufacturers use this test to demonstrate the absence of synthetic PEGs in their formulas.
+- Cosmetics : PEG testing ensures compliance with Regulation (EC) No. 1223/2009 and ecolabels.
+Manufacturers of natural cosmetics use this test to demonstrate the absence of synthetic PEGs in their formulas.

-• Pharmaceutical : PEGs are used as excipients, solvents, or active ingredient carriers.
-The assay validates the concentration and pharmaceutical quality of the polymer used.
+- Pharmaceuticals : PEGs are used as excipients, solvents, or carriers for active ingredients.
+Assays allow for validation of the concentration and pharmaceutical quality of the polymer used.

-• Chemistry and industrial formulation : the test allows the characterization of PEG residues in paint, adhesive or detergent product formulations.
+- Chemistry and industrial formulation : the test allows the characterization of PEG residues in formulations of paints, adhesives or detergent products.

-• Environment : in the context of industrial waste analyses, the quantification of PEG can contribute to assessing the biodegradability of effluents.
+- Environment : In the context of industrial discharge analyses, the quantification of PEG can contribute to assessing the biodegradability of effluents.

-The results obtained make it possible to certify the conformity of the products with the regulatory references and quality standards imposed by ecological certifications and ISO standards.
+The results obtained confirm the conformity of the products with regulatory standards and quality standards imposed by ecological certifications and ISO standards.

 Carrying out analyses at YesWeLab

-YesWeLab entrusts the PEG assay to partner laboratories specialized in the analysis of polymers and cosmetic formulations.
-These laboratories have high-precision chromatographic equipment (HPLC, GC-FID, GC-MS), allowing the detection and quantification of PEG at low concentrations, while guaranteeing the traceability of the results.
+YesWeLab entrusts the PEG assay to partner laboratories specializing in the analysis of polymers and cosmetic formulations.
+These laboratories have high-precision chromatographic equipment (HPLC, GC-FID, GC-MS), enabling the detection and quantification of PEGs at low concentrations, while guaranteeing the traceability of results.

-Analyses are conducted in compliance with ISO 17025 and COFRAC standards.
-The protocols are adapted to the specific requirements of COSMOS and Ecocert specifications.
+The analyses are conducted in accordance with ISO 17025 and COFRAC standards.
+The protocols are adapted to the specific requirements of the COSMOS and Ecocert specifications.

 The YesWeLab scientific team assists each client in defining the most appropriate method for their product and regulatory objective.
-Thanks to the YesWeLab digital platform, ordering, tracking analyses, and receiving reports are easy.
+Thanks to the YesWeLab digital platform, ordering, tracking analyses, and receiving reports are all simple and straightforward.

 Technical data

-• Sectors of activity: Cosmetics, pharmaceuticals, chemistry, technical formulation
+- Sectors of activity: Cosmetics, pharmaceuticals, chemicals, technical formulation

-For any specific request, contact our team to obtain a personalized quote and analytical recommendations adapted to your formulations and quality standards.
+For any specific request, contact our team to obtain a personalized quote and analytical recommendations tailored to your formulations and quality standards.

 Other analyses we perform